The store will not work correctly in the case when cookies are disabled.

-The overwhelming excitement of seeing your wildflower meadow seeds grow can quickly be followed with wondering what to do next, luckily, we’ve developed a wildflower management guide to assist you on how to manage your wildflower meadow.
+The overwhelming excitement of seeing your wildflower meadow seeds grow can quickly be followed by wondering what to do next.
+Luckily for you, we’ve developed a wildflower management guide to assist you on how to manage your wildflower meadow.

 Your wildflower management will depend on when you choose to sow your wildflower seeds.
 Typically, wildflower seeds need to undergo stratification to germinate, i.e. a ‘freeze’.
-We keep our wildflower seeds in cold warehouse conditions all year round so they are ready to be sown at any time – but, to achieve optimum results, there are two times in a year where you should ideally sow wildflower seed.
-April / May, or September / October.
+We keep our wildflower seeds in cold warehouse conditions all year round so they are ready to be sown at any time.
+To achieve optimum results, there are two times in a year when you should ideally sow wildflower seed.
+April/May, or September/October.

 I’ve sown my wildflower seed in April/May (Spring)

-In August / September of the first year you have sown your wildflower seed, cut your wildflower sward to 7cm after flowering – you can do this by putting your mower on a high setting.
+In August/September of the first year you have sown your wildflower seed, cut your wildflower sward to 7cm after flowering.
+You can do this by putting your mower on a high setting.
 In most cases remove clippings* (Note: a late spring sowing will result in late flowering).
-Do not be tempted fertilise or add top soil to this area – wildflowers prefer poor soil conditions, and this is how they should stay.
+Do not be tempted to fertilise or add topsoil to this area.
+Wildflowers prefer poor soil conditions, and this is how they should stay.
 Continue this same process, year after year.

-*If you have annual wildflowers in your mix and you do not wish them to return the following year, remove the clippings.
-If you want your wildflowers to return the following year - let them go to seed head, and manually assist their self-seeding by firming the seed heads into the soil.
+*Remove the clippings if you have annual wildflowers in your mix and you do not wish them to return the following year.
+If you want your wildflowers to return the following year then let them go to seed head.
+You can then manually assist their self-seeding by firming the seed heads into the soil.
 By doing this, your annuals will return the following year.